UBC-MOAD/Reshapr/docs/subcommands/info.rst

 :command:`info model-profile`
 =============================

-:command:`reshaper info` followed by one of the model profiles shown in the basic information list will show you information about model product time intervals and variable groups.
+:command:`pixi run reshaper info` followed by one of the model profiles shown in the basic information list will show you information about model product time intervals and variable groups.